chanathipgeist/OpstaAssessment/01-web-proxy/README.md

    4. Does not required to trust with rootCA
 3. Other parameter in Nginx configuration to make it works as well.

+   - Now, I can docker-compose up by using nginx+SSL.
+But acually my certificate are just run on localhost(self-signed)

 ## Special Requirement(Optional)

 1. Team requires nginx to be possible to change config without update default.conf file.
 They request to parse parameter from `Global Environment`.
 So you have to create template config to be used instead of default.conf